skiplang/skip/docs/developer/README-cmake.md

 ## Configure And Build The Repo

+First, clone the repository (or if you plan to submit pull-requests, fork and then clone your fork).
 We use `cmake` to configure with an out-of-source build tree and `ninja` to build it.
-From the repo top-level directory run:
+From the top-level directory of the repository run:

     skip$ mkdir build
     skip$ cd build